100 Notable alumni of

 -

-Sir Graham Stuart Brady is a British politician who has served as the Member of Parliament (MP) for Altrincham and Sale West since 1997.
-A member of the Conservative Party, he has been Chairman of the 1922 Committee since 2020, previously holding the position from 2010 to 2019.
+Graham Stuart Brady, Baron Brady of Altrincham, PC, is a British politician who served as Member of Parliament (MP) for Altrincham and Sale West from 1997 to 2024.
+A member of the Conservative Party, he was the chairman of the 1922 Committee from 2010 to 2024, except for a brief period during the 2019 Conservative Party leadership election.

 -